 The seen is of the nature of the gunas: illumination, activity, and inertia.
 It consists of the elements and sense organs, whose purpose is to povide both experiences and liberation to the Purusha.” – Yoga Sutra 2.18, The Yoga Sutras of Patanjali

-By experiencing the world through our senses, we can eventually liberate ourselves from the domination of the material, learn to distinguish what is impermanent from what is permanent, to simply enjoy what is there to be enjoyed.
+By experiencing the world through our senses, we can eventually liberate ourselves from the domination of the material, learn to distinguish what is impermanent from what is permanent, and simply enjoy what’s the world through our physical senses.

 “The mighty adepts of yoga who emerge as Jivanmuktas (liberated souls) from the evolutionary cycle do not merge into God and become indistingishable from Him by losing their identity for ever.
 They become free from the domination of the Gunas and illusion of Prakriti and yet retain all the knowledge and powers which they have acquired though evolution.” – Stanley Hubbard, commenting on Yoga Sutra 2.18

 Our emotional brain is also conceived to regulate our emotional relationships.
 Passionate love, with a big L, is one fascinating way to find meaning into our lives, but all kinds of love appear equal to me when it comes to finding meaning.
 How easy isn’t to stop thinking and rethinking about your purpose on this planet when looking straight into the eyes of your loved one, or while holding your child’s hand?

 “The best thing to hold onto in life is each other.” – Audrey Hepburn